 - 3 points per $1 spent on airfare purchases directly from airlines or through American Express Travel

-Because credit card networks use the IRS’ Merchant Category Code (MCC) system to classify purchases, some stores where you might buy groceries (Target, for example, or Costco) are not classified as supermarkets or grocery stores, and grocery purchases there may not earn the 3-point bonus.
+Because card networks use the IRS’ Merchant Category Code (MCC) system to classify purchases, some stores where you might buy groceries (Target, for example, or Costco) are not classified as supermarkets or grocery stores, and grocery purchases there may not earn the 3-point bonus.
 The same is true for restaurants that are located within other establishments like cruise ships or hotels.
 Those buys may only earn points at the regular rate of 1 point per $1 spent.

-The bonus for grocery store purchases is capped at the first $25,000 spent on groceries annually.
+The bonus for grocery store purchases is capped at the first $25,000 spent at U.S. supermarkets annually.

 - Book travel: 0.5 cents to 1 cent, depending on type of travel and destination